Show All Answers

 Yes.
 The State of Michigan allows two entities the authority to obtain a permit for a residential construction work: a contractor licensed by the State of Michigan or the homeowner if that is their place of residence and they will be performing the work.

-Yes, driveway permits are issued by the Department of Community Development.
+Yes.
+Driveway permits are issued by the Department of Community Development.
 Please contact the Building Services Division at 269-329-4477 with questions.
 Permits to work in the public right of way are issued by the Department of Transportation and Utilities.
-Please contact the Transportation Divison project manager at 269-329-4422 with questions.
+Please contact the Transportation Division project manager at 269-329-4422 with questions.